-Do not operate after consuming alcohol or drugs.
+Do not operate after or while consuming alcohol or drugs.

 The operator's performance capability is reduced by the influence of alcohol or drugs.
+Consuming alcohol or drugs could seriously affect your judgment, cause you to react more slowly, and affect your balance and perception.
+WARNING!
 Never consume alcohol or drugs before or while driving this ATV.
+You increase your chance of an accident.
+[EWB01421]